softwaremill/jekyll-softwaremill/_posts/company/2015-10-06-free-monads.md

 What is `F` then?
 Abstract syntax trees!
 That is, all finite trees constructed with the help of `□` and the variables from `X`.
 Note that such a set belongs to our world: the interpretation of `□` in `F` takes two trees as arguments, and creates a bigger tree.
 For any other `A, □_A` extending a `interpretVars: X -> A` to `interpret: F -> A` is quite straightforward, for any element in `F` you just take the AST and evaluate it using `□_A`.
 It's also quite easy to show that there's only one such well-behaved extension.

-In other worlds, if we know what are the values of the variables (each variable is assigned a value from `A`), we can calculate the value of any expression.
+In other words, if we know what are the values of the variables (each variable is assigned a value from `A`), we can calculate the value of any expression.

 <div style="width: 100%; text-align: center">
 <img src="/img/freemonad-2.png" />